nsip/dev-nrt/README.md

 one sends the json to a k/v store as normal (badger in this case).
 The other writes the ouptut to file/files, useful for debugging.
-The list of objects to consume from the xml stream is also configurable, so you could (for example) create one file with all codeframe data, one with results, and one with students etc. etc. Default sample xode writes everything to one file.
+The list of objects to consume from the xml stream is also configurable, so you could (for example) create one file with all codeframe data, one with results, and one with students etc. etc. Default sample code writes everything to one file.

 ```go
 package main